Politics of Bolivia: Executive branch

 The president is directly elected to a five-year term by popular vote.
 A candidate needs either an absolute majority or 40% and a 10-point lead to win the election.
 In the case that no candidate is elected in the first vote, a run-off vote elects the president from among the two candidates most voted in the first vote.

-Hugo Banzer Suarez was elected president in 1997.
-Although no candidate had received more than 50% of the popular vote in the national election, Hugo Banzer Suarez won a congressional runoff election on 5 August 1997 after forming the so-called "megacoalition" with other parties.
-He resigned in August 2001 and was substituted by his vice president Jorge Fernando Quiroga.
-Winner of the national election Gonzalo Sánchez de Lozada was chosen president by Congress, winning an 84-43 vote against popular vote runner-up Evo Morales.
+Hugo Banzer was elected president in 1997.
+Although no candidate had received more than 50% of the popular vote in the national election, Banzer won a congressional runoff election on 5 August 1997 after forming the so-called "megacoalition" with other parties.
+He resigned in August 2001 and was substituted by his vice president Jorge Quiroga.
+In August 2002, the winner of the national election Gonzalo Sánchez de Lozada was chosen president by Congress, winning an 84–43 vote against popular vote runner-up Evo Morales.
 Elected president Gonzalo Sánchez de Lozada resigned in October 2003, and was substituted by vice-president Carlos Mesa who governed the nation until his resignation in June 2005.
 He was replaced by chief justice of the Supreme Court Eduardo Rodríguez, acting as caretaker president.
 Six months later, on December 18, 2005, cocalero leader Evo Morales was elected president.

 A group of MEPs acting as election observers oversaw a constitutional referendum in Bolivia that gave more power to indigenous peoples 25 January 2009.
 The tightly fought referendum laid out a number of key reforms such as allowing President Evo Morales to stand for re-election, state control over natural gas and limits on the size of land people can own.